Norm entrepreneur: Lawmaking

 Moral entrepreneurs are also central in the construction of social deviance, including the development of drug scares.
 The role of moral entrepreneurs in this instance, for example, is to assign responsibility to drugs for an array of preexisting public problems.
 Over the course of the past century, drug laws have been passed with the intent of reducing drug problems; even if they have not done this, they have certainly expanded the power of the social control held by moral entrepreneurs.
-Examples of laws created by moral entrepreneurship include those during prohibition in the United States, San Francisco's anti-opium den ordinance of 1875, and the Harrison Narcotics Tax Act of 1914.